 About Ralph Velasco

 Our interviewee, Ralph Velasco, is a travel photography instructor based out of California, USA.
-He has perviously written a two-part series on improving your travel photography for Indie Travel Podcast: part one and part two.
 He is the author of On Travel Photography: 101 tips for developing your photographic eye and more and created the iOS app, My Shot Lists for Travel.
 Ralph supplied all the photos in these shownotes and in the enhanced version of the podcast.